How Shoes and Feet are Like Small Business Loan Interest Rates – One Size Does Not Fit All Financing Strategies.

 Interest rates can be variable or fixed.
 A fixed rate loan means that regardless of what happens to the interest rate market, your interest rate remains constant.
 You have a set cost of funds that’s predictable.

-A loan with a variable rate can change over the course of the loan.
+A loan with variable interest rates can change over the course of the loan.
 This shift in rates can happen monthly, quarterly or more frequently.

 Which type is better?